 Beginning at the Tanaina Lake Canoe Trailhead at Mile 4.5 of the park road, the Lynx Lake Loop is an ideal weekend trip, although it can be easily paddled in a full day.
 A longer trip can be made by continuing south from Lynx Lake to Butterfly and Skeetna lakes before returning on the same route to rejoin the loop.

 An alternative trip for those who want to reach the recreation area by canoe is to travel down the Little Susitna River, at Mile 57 of the Parks Highway in Houston.
 The river is mostly easy traveling, but some canoeing experience is advisable.
 Canoers should use a map to be sure of their location on the river and watch for the sign marking the portage to Skeetna Lake.
 Travel time on the river is four to five hours from the highway to the portage.
 Canoers should be alert when meeting powerboats.
 Overnight canoers are requested to use designated campsites along the canoe trail and remember that fires are permitted only in the fireplaces provided.
 There is a large amount of private land along Lynx Lake and camping is limited to the campground on the northwest shore.

 Canoes are available for rent from Tippecanoe Rentals in Willow.
-Call to have one waiting for you at the trailhead on Tanaina Lake (907-495-6688) or visit their web site.
+Schedule to have one waiting for you at the trailhead on Tanaina Lake

 Occupants need to bring all personal items including drinking water and leave the site neat and clean when they leave.
 It is best to bring firewood, as finding firewood may be difficult.
 Only wood that is down and dead may be gathered.
 Use of the cabins is by reservation only.